-AVAILABILITY OF THE PROPPOSED AMENDED 2011 ACTION PLAN
+AVAILABILITY OF THE PROPOSED AMENDED 2013 ACTION PLAN

-This is a summary of the proposed amended 2011 Action Plan for Community Development programs.
-A complete copy of the plan will be made available for review at the Jefferson County Office of Community & Economic Development, 716 Richard Arrington Jr. Blvd.
+This is a summary of the proposed Amended 2013 Action Plan for Community Development Programs.
+A complete copy of the plan may be reviewed at the Jefferson County Office of Community & Economic Development, 716 Richard Arrington Jr. Blvd.
 North - Suite A430, Birmingham, AL 35203, or by calling 325-5761.
-Arrangements can also be made available to meet the Special Needs Requirements of those with disabilities and those with limited English proficiency.
-Copies of the proposed amended 2011 One-Year Action Plan will also be made available for review at the following Public Libraries:
+Arrangements can also be made to meet the Special Needs Requirements of those with disabilities and those with limited English proficiency.
+Those in this category should contact the Office of Community & Economic Development at the above address and telephone number.
+Copies of the proposed Amended 2013 One-Year Action Plan may also be viewed at the following Public Libraries: